grundkurs-git/.github/README.md

 3. **Roster Update**:
    - Within your forked repository, find the **Participants HS23** list.
-   - Add a link to your GitHub profile.
+   - Edit the file to include a link to your GitHub profile.

 <details>